antimof/UxPlay/README.md

    one instance of uxplay at the same time.
 Values greater than 255 are ignored.
 This setting is only an advisory to the client device, so setting a high value will not force a high framerate.
-   (You can test using "-vs fpsdisplaysink" to see what the framerate actully is.)
+   (You can test using "-vs fpsdisplaysink" to see what framerate is being received.)

 **-o** turns on an "overscanned" option for the display window.
 This reduces the image resolution by using some of the pixels requested